Moderate deviations for the mildly stationary autoregressive models with dependent errors: Moderate deviations for and

-From the decomposition~(\ref{decom-theta-rho}), we first establish the moderate deviations for $Z_n$ and $\tilde{Z}_n$ according to the methods used in Lemma 4.9 of Bitseki Penda {\it et al.} \cite{Penda}.
-For the readability of the paper, its proof is postponed to the appendix.
+From the decomposition~(\ref{decom-theta-rho}), we first establish the moderate deviations for $Z_n$ and $\tilde{Z}_n$ according to the methods used in Theorem 4.9 of Bitseki Penda {\it et al.} \cite{Penda}.
+For the readability of the paper, its proof is postponed to Section 4.
 However, it should be noted that our truncation methods are somewhat different from those of \cite{Penda}.
-Next, we deal with the matrices $Y_n$ and $\tilde{Y}_n$, and show that they are exponentially equivalent to some deterministic matrices.
-Finally, we can complete the proof of Theorem \ref{MDP-theta-rho} by establishing the asymptotic negligibility of $R_n(\theta,\rho)/b_n$ and $\tilde{R}_n(\theta,\rho)/\lambda_n$ in the sense of moderate deviations.
+Next, we deal with $Y_n$ and $\tilde{Y}_n$, and show that they are exponentially equivalent to some deterministic matrices, respectively.
+Finally, we can complete the proof of Theorem \ref{MDP-theta-rho} and Theorem \ref{MDP-theta-rho-II} by establishing the asymptotic negligibility of $R_n(\theta,\rho)/b_n$ and $\tilde{R}_n(\theta,\rho)/\lambda_n$ in the sense of moderate deviations.
+5pt